osm-search/Nominatim/docs/admin/Installation.md

 and even reduce `autovacuum_work_mem` further.
 This will reduce the amount of memory that autovacuum takes away from the import process.

+## Installing the latest release

+Nominatim is easiest installed directly from Pypi.
+Make sure you have installed osm2pgsql, PostgreSQL/PostGIS and libICU together with its header files.

+Then you can install Nominatim with:

+    pip install nominatim-db nominatim-api

 ## Downloading and building Nominatim

 ### Downloading the latest release